allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IProfile - The client user, with Discord Nitro and more information.
  - IGroup - A private channel with more than one user.
  - IRelationship - A connection between two Discord user accounts.
+ - IConnection - A connection to a third party account.
  - INote - A note that the client can attach to any users.
 The note is only visible to the client.
  - Setting
    - IClientSetting - he app settings of a Discord client.